 Pancreatic Cancer: Know the Symptoms in Case They're Not Due to Your IBD

-While the symptoms might be a flare up of your IBD they might also be a sign of another issue like pancreatic cancer.
+While the symptoms might be a flare-up of your IBD, they might also be a sign of another issue like pancreatic cancer.
 Know your body and your disease.
-If something doesn't feel quite right or feels distinctly different than your normal IBD symptoms please talk to your doctor.
+If something doesn't feel quite right or feels distinctly different than your normal IBD symptoms, please talk to your doctor.
 It might just save your life.